 Though the Delaware, Kickapoo, and Osage Indians had rights to the area, settlers began to filter into what would become Greene County long before Missouri became a state in 1821.
 In 1830, the U.S. Government forced the removal of the Indians to a reservation in Kansas and Greene County was opened for settlement, bringing in more pioneers to the new state of Missouri.

 The county was officially established on January 2, 1833, and named for Revolutionary War hero, Nathaniel Greene.
-In no time at all, small settlements began to pop up all over the county, such as Brookline, Ash Grove, Republic, Willard, and Springfield.
+In no time at all, small settlements began to pop up all over the county, such as Springfield, Brookline, Ash Grove, Republic, and Willard.
 Springfield, founded by a man named John Polk Campbell, was by far the largest.
 Arriving from Tennessee in 1829, Campbell found a natural well of water flowing into a small stream at the foot of a wooded hill.
 Wasting no time, he carved his initials into a tree, establishing his claim.
 Returning to Tennessee for his family, he returned in March 1830.
 The business district started with Junius Cambell’s store at what would become Olive Street and Jefferson Avenue in 1831.
 Before long, other settlers began to arrive and the area became a sizable log cabin settlement with several stores, mills, a school, a post office, and other businesses.

 In 1835, the townsite was platted when John Campbell deeded 50 acres of land for the county seat.
 Just two years later, a two-story brick structure was completed in the middle of the public square, serving as Springfield’s courthouse.
 In 1838, the town was officially incorporated.